The Board Charter is a charter of the Board of Directors of Paragon Globe Berhad

 - The Board as a whole resolve on the fees for the Non-Executive Directors with individual Directors abstaining from decisions in respect of their individual remuneration.
 The fees payable to the Non-Executive Directors are subject to the approval of shareholders.

 - The Nomination Committee is entrusted by the Board to review the performance and effectiveness of the Board and Board Committees, including individual Directors, annually, with the assessment report, together with the summary on the Board balance covering the required mix of skills, experience and other qualities of Board members for discussion at the Board meeting.

-- Company secretaries are authorised to collate the results of the evaluation process before tabling to the chairman of Nomination Committee and Board, to ensure integrity and independence of the appraisal process.
+- Company Secretary is authorised to collate the results of the evaluation process before tabling to the Chairman of Nomination Committee and Board respectively, to ensure integrity and independence of the appraisal process.